Medium-Term Management Plan

 • Launched two new hormone measurement kits

-• Fast-track launch of the Femtech business
+• Pursue fast-track establishment of Femtech business

 (Cost of sales ratio:FY2020 54.0%→ FY2023 51.2%)

-• Rethinking of unprofitable product portfolio
+• Undertake re-review of unprofitable products in portfolio

 • Continued review of quality management system